thyagomota/api-labs/lab-03/README.md

             type: string
 ```

-Because the user may request for a quote with a non-existing tag, the API specification should be modified to return a 404 response:
+Because the user may request for a quote with a non-existing tag, the API specification should be modified to (possibly) return a 404 response.

 ```
         "404":